pinkterraces/dumbslate-client/README.md

 The API uses the Express framework for Node.js to interface with a MongoDB database which leverages Mongoose models to query the data.

-React is used for the front-end interface.
+React bootstrap is used for the front-end interface.

 Features:
 Return a list of all movies